+Matt Swift

-Matt Swift Co-Founder & CEO Concordia
+Co-Founder & CEO

+Concordia

-CONCORDIA BELIEVES IN THE POWER of cross-sector collaboration in improving communities in the most impactful ways.
+Concordia Believes in the power of crosssector collaboration in improving communities in the most impactful ways.
 By leveraging the unique strengths of the public, private and nonprofit sectors, we're able to facilitate innovation in a manner that can't be created any other way.

-Through our longstanding partnership with the

-University of Virginia Darden School of Business and the U.S. Department of State's Office of Global Partnerships, the P3 Impact Award has gone on to exemplify the true value of this collaborative framework in practice, and this year we're so proud to celebrate its tenth year.
+Through our longstanding partnership with the University of Virginia Darden School of Business and the U.S. Department of State's Office of Global Partnerships, the P3 Impact Award has gone on to exemplify the true value of this collaborative framework in practice, and this year we're so proud to celebrate its tenth year.

 Over the past decade, the participants of the P3 Impact Award have spanned the globe and they have focused their efforts in a variety of fields, from ensuring equal access to healthcare in India during the height of a global pandemic, to the establishment of the very first eye bank in Sub-Saharan Africa and much more.
 Oftentimes, we have seen that many of these partnerships have been initiated by the private sector.
-This has shown that many of the best strategies we now the successful implementation and scaling of these solutions is ultimately a project that requires all sectors.
+This has shown that many of the best strategies we now have at our disposal are often market-based, but that the successful implementation and scaling of these solutions is ultimately a project that requires all sectors.